VickUnderControll/Vsharp/README.md

 # Vsharp
-V# is a programming language based in Python, they could be used for teach and learn how to make basic programming code.
+V# is a programming language based in Python, they could be used for teach and learn how to make basic programming code.<br>

 -------es----------
 ejecutar el instalador, poco mas
+-------en----------
+Just exe the installer